dcjwu/casus/content/pricing/legal/en.md

-• First consultation, general inspection of documents, analysis of documents, search for possible solutions <span>50€</span>
+• First consultation (up to 1h), general inspection of documents, analysis of documents, search for possible solutions <span>50€</span>

 <br/>